luiscruz/course_sustainableSE/src/Blogpost.md

 Our results provide strong evidence that Microsoft Teams consumes more energy than Google Meet during browser-based desktop calls under controlled conditions.
 We believe the primary reason for this energy gap lies in how the two applications are architected and delivered.

 Microsoft Teams is designed as a comprehensive collaboration platform rather than just a video conferencing tool.
 In addition to video calls, it integrates chat, file management, calendars, and team workspaces into a single environment.
-Microsoft Teams is built on React [4], which uses a component and state-based architecture to keep different parts of the app like Chat, Teams lists, and Calendar in sync as things change.
+Microsoft Teams is built on React [2], which uses a component and state-based architecture to keep different parts of the app like Chat, Teams lists, and Calendar in sync as things change.
 This makes the experience feel seamless and integrated, but all that real-time magic comes with a bit of extra computational overhead.

 In contrast, Google Meet is a comparatively lightweight, browser-native service.
-It runs directly within an existing browser tab and is built around WebRTC — a standardized set of real-time communication APIs embedded in modern web browsers for audio and video streaming [1].
+It runs directly within an existing browser tab and is built around WebRTC, a set of real-time communication APIs embedded in modern web browsers for audio and video streaming.
 Because Meet primarily focuses on delivering video conferencing rather than an extensive suite of collaboration tools, we expected it to consume less energy.
 Our results strongly support that expectation.

+Prior work on frontend framework energy backs this up.
+Oliveira et al. [6] showed React-based frameworks impose higher resource overhead than leaner alternatives in most scenarios tested, with the most pronounced gaps appearing under interaction-heavy workloads.
+A video call fits that profile: the browser is processing incoming frames, updating participant tiles, and managing call state for the entire session.
+That kind of sustained workload is where framework overhead accumulates rather than cancels out.

 The most important finding is the 16–17% increase in total CPU energy consumption observed in Microsoft Teams.
 Unlike a small percentage difference that can be statistically significant but negligible in practice, this magnitude is substantial.
 Given that video calls can last for hours and occur daily across millions of users, a 16% per-session difference will scale into a meaningful cumulative energy impact.
 The Mann–Whitney U test further reinforces this conclusion.
 For both energy consumption and network reception, we obtained U = 0.0, indicating complete separation between the distributions.
 In practical terms, every single Teams run consumed more energy than every Meet run under our test conditions.
 This level of consistency strengthens the reliability of the findings.

 The energy difference aligns with architectural expectations.
-Prior research has shown that frontend framework complexity [2] and network load [3] are strong predictors of energy consumption.
+Prior research has shown that frontend framework complexity [6] and network load [1] are strong predictors of energy consumption.

-Teams demonstrated Higher average CPU utilization, Higher sustained power draw, higher incoming network traffic.
+Teams demonstrated higher average CPU utilization, higher sustained power draw, and higher incoming network traffic.
 Notably, Teams received over 50% more data than Meet.
 This suggests differences in encoding strategies, bitrate targets, or buffering mechanisms.
 Increased decoding workload and additional JavaScript processing overhead likely translate into higher sustained CPU activity.
 Interestingly, outgoing traffic was slightly lower in Teams than in Meet.
 This indicates that the primary workload difference lies in receiving and processing video streams rather than transmitting them.